BOSE, Waltham MA

 Requirements: Can you confidently check all the boxes below?

-Analytics: You have deep critical thinking skills for framing, analyzing, and synthesizing complex problems (both qualitative and quantitative user research, and usability testing).
+Analysis: You have deep critical thinking skills for framing, analyzing, and synthesizing complex problems (both qualitative user research, and usability testing).
 You’re trained to deliver thoughtful and complete protocols, execute moderation and do complex analysis.
 You don’t just solve the problems identified by others; you highlight the problems others don’t notice.
-You can switch between qualitative and quantitative research methodologies with ease, and have the uncanny ability to know which is best for the goals and objectives of the team.
 This is not an easy job.

 Innovation: You have experience with innovation and new-to-the-world consumer products and businesses, rather than incremental product line extensions.
 You have an affinity for emerging technology (e.g., consumer wellness, IoT, AR/VR), market trends, and new gadgets.
 What we want you to help us with is not adding a new color or accessory, but rather to commercialize something really big, really new, and really cool.